vasilignatov/express-boilerplate/README.md

 The script automaticly will rename .env.example to .env and the only thing you need to do is to set ***environment variables***.

-Or follow this steps if you want to do the installation mainaly:
+Or follow this steps if you want to do the installation manualy:

 **1.** Clone repository:
 ```